MP tells Commons he is HIV positive

 Video

-A Labour MP has revealed that he has been HIV positive for nearly 10 years, as the Commons debated World Aids Day.
+A Labour MP revealed he has been HIV positive for nearly ten years, as the Commons debated World Aids Day.

-Lloyd Russell-Moyle said: "I wanted to be able to stand here in this place and say to those living with HIV that our status doesn't define them.
-That we can be whoever we want to be."

-And appealing for people to overcome their fear of getting tested, the Brighton Kemptown MP said: "It is better to live in knowledge than to die in fear."

 -